 Does the late fee have to be in the lease?

 Practically, yes.
-A landlord generally cannot invent a late fee that the tenant never agreed to.
+A landlord generally cannot invent a late fee the tenant never agreed to.
 To be enforceable, the fee should be clearly stated in the written rental agreement, including the amount (or how it is calculated) and when it applies.
+This matters more than it looks: Wyoming's eviction statute hooks directly into the lease, so a fee that is in the lease carries far more force than one that is not.

 A fee buried in vague language or added after signing is much harder to enforce.